cnpem/epics-in-docker/README.md

 If there is no interest in using versioned images and the resulting container image should be tagged as `latest`, `:${TAG}` can simply be omitted.

+### IOC tests

+In case an IOC includes tests using EPICS's test framework, these will be run with the `make runtests` build system target.
+However, if these tests fail, and it is not possible to fix them (no control over upstream, or tests require hardware access), the `SKIP_TESTS` argument can be set to `1`.

 ### areaDetector IOCs

 `areaDetector` IOCs must be built with target `dynamic-link`.
 In addition, they